vitessio/website/content/en/docs/24.0/reference/features/schema-tracking.md

 ## VTGate

-Schema tracking is enabled in VTGate with the flag `--schema_change_signal`, defaults to `true`.
+Schema tracking is enabled in VTGate with the flag `--schema-change-signal`, defaults to `true`.
 When enabled, VTGate listens for schema changes from VTTablet.
 A change triggers a `GetSchema` rpc call to VTTablet to retrieve the stored schema.

 ## VTTablet